 The Clark Kerr Lectures series honors Clark Kerr, president of the University of California from 1958 to 1967 and long recognized as one of the great leaders of American higher education in the twentieth century.
 Kerr headed the Carnegie Commission on Higher Education and then the Carnegie Council on Policy Studies in Higher Education from 1967 until 1979.
 He came to UC Berkeley in 1945 as an associate professor of industrial relations and was chancellor at Berkeley from 1952 until 1958.

 The Lectures provide a forum for analysis and reflection about the forces shaping universities and the complex roles they play in modern society.
 Recipients of the honor are selected once every two years and are sponsored by Center for Studies in Higher Education.
 Lectures are given at one or more of the university's ten campuses.
 Previous holders of the lectureship include Simon Marginson, Neil Smelser, Harold Shapiro, Charles Vest, Donald Kennedy, and Hannah Gray.

-For more information about any of CSHE's lectures and events, contact the Center for Studies in Higher Education at 510-642-7703 or email email@example.com.
+For more information about any of CSHE's lectures and events, email email@example.com.